 Advanced technology for electropolishing as surface treatment

 Calamo have the largest and most advanced electropolishing facility in Europe.
 We have 50 years of experience and are continuously developing and innovating the electropolishing process.
 This means we can offer electropolishing for many types of steel, in almost any size and shape.
-Our electropolishing of pipes and tubing is very likely the most modern and efficient in the world.
+Our electropolishing of tubes is very likely the most modern and efficient in the world.

 Our new sub-contract electropolishing facility can handle many sizes and shapes: anything from the size of a pin-head to constructions weighing up to five tons.
 Our other facilities allow us to meet the most varied and rigorous requirements and demands.

 Areas of application

 Electropolishing is used where there are high demands for cleanliness, resistance to corrosion and hygiene.

 - Food manufacturing, e.g. dairy, oils

 - Processing industry, e.g. treatment plants, chemical plants